mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Controllers

 Controllers are slated to be deprecated.
 Best practice is to refactor the logic and properties in the controller, distributing them as appropriate to the route (for building the model), a service (for application state that will be used elsewhere), and a component (for everything else).
-The idea is that a route templates should be simple and reference just one or moe components that contain much of the work that had been done by the controller.
+The idea is that a route templates should be simple and reference just one or more components that contain much of the work that had been done by the controller.

 ## Route Templates